-The FOCUS Institute for Mealtime Success offers the highest quality evaluation and treatment for children with feeding and mealtime challenges.
-There are a few different types of evaluations that are offered through the FOCUS Institute.
+FOCUS for Mealtime Success offers the highest quality evaluation and treatment for children with feeding and mealtime challenges.
+There are a few different types of evaluations that are offered through FOCUS.
 Our intake coordinator will be happy to discuss with you which evaluation will best meet your needs.
 Wondering if your child would benefit from support in this area?
 Click here to find out.
-Click here to learn how to get started.

 Most children require a full, comprehensive evaluation in order to begin occupational therapy services.
 Our comprehensive evaluation requires 12 hours of therapist time.
 This evaluation will give you a complete picture of your child’s sensory processing and motor needs, including how these contribute to eating and mealtime challenges.
-It includes 2 1/2 to 4 hours of direct assessment, a comprehensive detailed written report, and an evaluation feedback meeting.
-The assessment tools used for this evaluation vary depending on the child’s age, abilities, and needs but may include the Sensory Integration and Praxis Tests (SIPT), the Miller Assessment for Preschoolers (MAP), the OTA-Watertown Sensory Modulation and Discrimination Evaluation, the FOCUS Oral Motor Assessment, or a number of other assessment tools.
+This comprehensive evaluation includes 2 1/2 to 4 hours of direct assessment, a comprehensive detailed written report, and an evaluation feedback meeting.
+The assessment tools used for this evaluation vary depending on the child’s age, abilities, and needs but may include the Sensory Integration and Praxis Tests (SIPT), the Miller Assessment for Preschoolers (MAP), the OTA-Watertown Sensory Modulation and Discrimination Evaluation, the FOCUS Oral Motor Assessment, or various other assessment tools.

 Specialty FOCUS Oral Motor Evaluation

 The FOCUS Oral Motor Evaluation is a specialized developmental evaluation that assesses in detail the sensory and motor foundational skills related to mealtime and eating performance.
-This evaluation is recommended if a family has primary concerns around eating/feeding with some potential mild concerns related to overall sensory processing and overall motor development.
+This evaluation is recommended if a family has primary concerns around eating/feeding with some potential mild concerns related to overall sensory processing and motor development.
 Specific information regarding the child’s oral motor abilities – including oral structure coordination and strength, chewing and drinking patterns, patterns of food selectivity, and other factors that impact eating performance – will be thoroughly assessed as part of this focused evaluation.
-It includes 2 hours of direct assessment, a detailed written report, and an evaluation feedback meeting.
-The assessment tools used for this evaluation vary depending on the child’s age, abilities, and needs but can include the FOCUS Oral Motor Assessment, portions of sensory assessments such as the Sensory Integration and Praxis Tests (SIPT), the OTA-Watertown Sensory Modulation and Discrimination Evaluation, or a few other assessment tools.
+The FOCUS Oral Motor Evaluation includes 2 hours of direct assessment, a detailed written report, and an evaluation feedback meeting.
+The assessment tools used for this evaluation vary depending on the child’s age, abilities, and needs but can include the FOCUS Oral Motor Assessment, portions of sensory assessments such as the Sensory Integration and Praxis Tests (SIPT), the OTA-Watertown Sensory Modulation and Discrimination Evaluation, or various other assessment tools.

 Clients whose evaluation is covered by Harvard Pilgrim Health Care (HPHC) insurance plans are eligible for our abridged evaluation to assess oral motor and feeding skills.
 This evaluation requires 45 minutes to 1 hour of assessment and includes a brief two-page written report.
 An evaluation feedback/goal-setting meeting is strongly encouraged but not covered by this insurance plan and must be paid for out-of-pocket, if desired.
 This evaluation is not comprehensive but is sufficient to determine eligibility for occupational therapy services.